 Hannah Edington Tekle is an author currently living in Fort Worth, Texas.
 She uses fiction to illuminate life in developing nations and to show the multi-dimensional elements of foreign aid, charity, and economic empowerment in a way that both educates and entertains.

-Working as a ghostwriter for the past three years, she has written more than forty novels, as well as thought leadership books, a number of novellas, and books on the topic of business and income generation.
+Working as a ghostwriter for the past three years, she has written more than fifty novels, as well as quite a few books on business topics for CEOs, thought leaders, and branded finance personalities.
+She had also written a number of novellas and books on the topic of income generation and how-to guides.
 Among these, she has had multiple books on the Amazon genre bestseller list as well as many number one new releases.

 She is a member of The Authors Guild and Florida Writers Association.